GhostDevelopment69/OldPhonePadCodingChallenge/README.md

     Console.WriteLine($"Input: {input4} => Output: {output4} \n");
 }
 ```

+# Unit Tests
+This project includes unit tess to verify the functionality of the `OldPhonePadMethod`.
+The tests are written in xUnit and can be found in the `OldPhonePadUnitTests` project.

+You can change the unit tests or add any to your hearts desire.

+## Prerequisites to run the Unit Tests
+These prerequisites can be obtained from Windows NuGet by Right-clicking on `OldPhonePadUnitTests` and selecting `Manage NuGet Packages`.

+- `xunit`
+- `xunit.runner.visualstudio`
+- `Microsoft.NET.Test.Sdk`

+## Running the Unit Tests
+1. Build the Solution:
+   - In Visual Studio, go to `Build` > `Build Solution` or press `Ctrl+Shift+B`.
+2. Run the Tests:
+   - In Visual Studio, go to `Test` > `Run All Tests` or press `Ctrl+R, A`.

 # License
 This project is licensed under the MIT License.
 See "LICENSE.txt" for more information.